Women bishops debate: the issues

 However, the question of women bishops has remained a thorny issue for the Church, with groups of traditionalists firmly opposed to the idea.

 Almost all opponents accept there will be women bishops - but they want their safeguards guaranteed.
 Supporters, though, have always feared concessions would mean a woman bishop did not have full authority in her own diocese.

 In November 2013, the general synod backed revised proposals for the possible consecration of women bishops.

-It had been thought they could not be voted on until July 2015 at the earliest, but on 11 February, the synod approved a speeded-up timetable which could allow the proposals to be voted on this July.
+On 11 February, the synod approved a speeded-up timetable which could allow the proposals to be voted on this July.

 If it is approved, the first women bishops could be appointed this year, many observers believe.

 At present the measure is being voted on by the diocesan synods of 43 the Church's 44 dioceses.
 By the end of March a majority (23 dioceses) had backed it, ensuring that it would return to the general synod in July.

 What happened to the last attempt to allow women bishops?

 A measure before the synod in November 2012 would have made it lawful to consecrate women as bishops, but while it passed in the Houses of Bishops and Clergy, it failed to gain the required two-thirds majority in the House of Laity.